 You may have heard of people who go down to Mexico to get weight loss procedures.
 The truth is, you will get subpar service for only a slightly cheaper price.
 The gastric bypass cost in Mexico is relative compared to the support you get pre- and post-operatively from a surgeon or clinic nearby.
 The reason for this is largely convenience.
 Going abroad for surgery may cut down on surgery costs, but will limit the interaction and the trust you can build with your doctor.
 It’s important to have those post-operative follow-up visits.
 Those visits allow you to ask questions.
 They also let your doctor medically monitor your progress.

 Dr. Brown offers the lowest self-pay rate for bariatric surgery in the country.
 Truly.
 He’s able to do this because he has an extremely low complication rate and the Intuitive Da Vinci robot makes surgery more affordable and quicker to perform.
 The result?
-A low cost, high-quality surgery performed by a nationally recognized doctor from a Center of Excellence.
-His fees include pre- and post-operative care and don’t have any hidden out of pocket costs.
+A low-cost, high-quality surgery performed by a nationally recognized doctor from a Center of Excellence.
+His fees include pre- and post-operative care and don’t have any hidden out-of-pocket costs.

-Gastric Bypass vs Sleeve Cost
+Gastric Bypass Surgery Cost vs Sleeve Cost

 The gastric bypass is a lengthier and somewhat more complex procedure than the gastric sleeve, which makes it more expensive.
 Insurance coverage varies depending on your carrier and the bariatric benefits you have.
 Filling out an insurance evaluation on the Colorado Bariatric website will give you the most accurate determination of what is covered for you.